2019-20 Innovative Learning Grants

 Grant Author: Amy Ambler

-Healthy Eating with Air Fryers will be utilized by students in Keith Valley Middle School’s Family and Consumer Science Nutrition and Wellness class to explore advantages of enjoying comfort foods while trying to maintain a nutritional and balanced diet.
+Healthy Eating with Air Fryers will support lessons for students in Keith Valley Middle School’s Family and Consumer Science Nutrition and Wellness class.
+Students will use the air fryer to better understand the advantages of enjoying comfort foods while trying to maintain a nutritious and balanced diet.

 Grant Author: Priscilla Martin

-Green Screen Studio gives students in Simmons Elementary School 1st and 2nd grades the ability to use green screen technology to enhance their learning.
+Green Screen Studio gives students in Simmons Elementary School 1st and 2nd grades the ability to use green screen technology.
+Learning to create short animation films, video blogs, or school news shows are just a few examples of the new possibilities for these students!

 Grant Authors: Jennifer Lloyd and Theresa Weber

-Integrate Literacy with History and Science will introduce the STEM book “Inga’s Amazing Ideas”, along with Legos Education Simple Machines to engage Pennypack Elementary students in small group literacy instruction with the history of the orphan trains in post-Civil War America as well as the effects of technology on everyday life.
+Integrate Literacy with History and Science at Pennypack Elementary will introduce the STEM-inspired book “Inga’s Amazing Ideas”, along with LEGOS Education Simple Machines for small group literacy instruction.
+As they follow the book’s protagonist, 5th grade students will experiment with building simple machines, and engage in discussions about the effects of technology on everyday life.

 Grant Author: Maria McGrath